ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Preconditions:

-* An L2 test instance is live and operational.
+* An L2 instance is live and operational.
 * The Transaction Originator, Transaction Sender, and Developer have access to the L2.
 * The Fee Price calculation is based on the current Operating Condition of the L2.
 * A Fee Price Emulator that can accurately calculate a Fee Price based on current Operating Conditions on the L2.